shengt25/Learn-Yocto-Project/README.md

 This will build and start Yocto container on the remote server.
 The container will be activated in your terminal.

+The nfs serving directory is mounted at `/nfs` in Yocto container.

 The container will be stopped when you exit the Yocto container terminal.
+All settings and data are preserved (container is stopped, not removed).

 **On Local Machine:**